redlibrarian/redlibrarian.github.io/_posts/2017-11-04-class-user-data-labour.markdown

 Learning
 Analytics"](https://events.educause.edu/~/media/files/events/user-uploads-folder/e17/sesso21/closing-the-data-gap--presentation-part-1.pdf).
 Two of the questions posed in this presentation was "Are there correlations between library use and student success measures?
 And how do you measure success?"
 The presenters argued that by integrating library use(r) data with other campus data, we could prove the value of library use.
-One ofthe slides contains the following quote:
+One of the slides contains the following quote:

 >[The Libraries] are critical to supporting student success, which is one of our highest priorities at the